adishavit/adishavit.github.io/_posts/2017-09-04-main-course.md

    However, some compilers will only [warn](https://wandbox.org/permlink/z1qDbe9lnEg88TYe) on the even minimaler `main(){}`.
 3. We do not *need* to `return` a value from `main()`.
    *"If control flows off the end of... main, the effect is equivalent to a return with `0`"*.
+   [Shafik Yaghmour](https://twitter.com/shafikyaghmour) points out in the comments that this curious behavior is due to [*the C99 standard finally having to bow to sloppy existing practices*](https://stackoverflow.com/a/31396971/135862).

 ### Modernism
 As kindly suggested by [@krzaq](https://twitter.com/KrzaQ2), let's not forget the modern incarnation: